 For healthy athletes, however, this rule can be broken.
-Because the less the spine has to bend, the less the intervertebral discs are compressed.
-They can absorb shocks better when they reach the saddle.
+In fact, the less the spine has to bend, the less the intervertebral discs are compressed.
+The latter can absorb shocks better when they reach the saddle.
 The strain on the hands is also reduced.
-A pressure-sensitive nerve canal runs between the ball of the thumb and the little finger.
-Too much pressure on this channel makes the fingers numb.
-Actually, this problem should occur primarily in road cycling, where more weight is placed on the hands.
+A pressure-sensitive nerve channel runs between the thumb and little finger.
+Excessive pressure on this channel makes the fingers numb.
+In reality, this problem should mainly occur in road cycling, where the weight of the hands is greater.
 But practice is different.
-The less violent strokes and the possibility of changing grip positions on the road bike mitigate the problem.
-If your hands still fall asleep, you should buy gloves with good padding or install a soft handlebar tape – made of cork, for example.
-Professionals often wrap two layers of it around the handlebars so that they ride more comfortably.
-Mountain bikers have the advantage of screwing handlebar end grips onto their handlebars so that they can also regularly change position and reduce the pressure on the delicate area inside the hand.
+Less violent blows and the possibility of changing grip position on the road bike alleviate the problem.
+If your hands still get numb, consider buying gloves with good padding or installing a soft handlebar tape, e.g. made of cork.
+Professionals often wrap two layers around the handlebars to pedal more comfortably.
+Mountain bikers have the advantage of screwing the grips onto the handlebars, so they can change position regularly and reduce pressure on the delicate inner hand area.

 Switching from one discipline to another is not only harmless, but actually beneficial.
 The road cyclist can strengthen the muscles of the upper body on the mountain bike.
 On the ground you work with your whole body, your arms have to cushion, pull, push, you often stand for technical passages on the pedals.
 So you need tension in the body, which can only be created with strong core muscles.
 The second advantage is the riding technique.
 With the bike, you playfully learn to jump over obstacles, react in fractions of a second, and steer correctly in critical situations, e.g. with slipping wheels.